 - HID Grow Lights: HID grow lights, regardless of intensity, need to be at least 12″ away from the tops of your plants at all times.
 This provides adequate light without risking a burn.
 The stronger the light, the further away the light should be.
 A 400 watt light is fine at 12″, but a 1000 watt light may need to be further, at about 15″.
 They should never be further away than 30″, though.

-- LED Grow Lights: While LED grow lights avoid the issues seen with heat, LED light can cause bleaching.
+- LED Grow Lights: While LED grows lights avoid the issues seen with heat, LED lights can cause bleaching.
 This can prevent a plant from being able to photosynthesize.
-LED lights need to be kept at least 16″ from plants.
+LED lights to need to be kept at least 16″ from plants.
 The stronger the light, the further away, of course.

 - Fluorescent Grow Lights: To remain effective, fluorescent grow bulbs need to be kept much closer than the others on the list.
 They need to be kept anywhere from 6″ to 12″ from the tops of your plants.
 Anything further and they are too far.

 The answer to this question varies greatly from plant to plant.
 There is an easy answer, but there is a very complex explanation to it.
-To understand it fully, check out this guide.
+To understand it fully, read our guide about the full spectrum of lights for plants.

 In the meantime, here’s the quick answer.
 Grow lights should be any one of the following colors, depending on the type of growth you want to promote, and the type of plant you’ve got: